Arab localities in Israel: Northern District

 705,200 Arabs live in the Northern District, which has a total population of 1,320,800.
 In 2008, Arabs made up 53% of the Northern District's population, making it Israel's only district with an Arab majority.
 44% of the Arab population lives in this district.
 Nazareth is the largest city, with a population of approximately 66,000.
+One of the Arab groups living in the Northern District are the Galilee Bedouin.